intellitrade/wireshark-tase/README.md

 To dissect all packets with a predefined port, set the Ports option in the protocol preferences.
 Multiple comma-separated ports can be specified, as well as port ranges.

+# License
+This project is provided under the terms of the GPL 3 license.